alex-spataru/QSimpleUpdater/README.md

 An example update definition file can be found [here](https://github.com/alex-spataru/QSimpleUpdater/blob/master/tutorial/definitions/updates.json).

+Is it possible to enable a no-gui version of the updater; it automatically downloads and install the update if found.

 ### 2. Can I customize the update notifications shown to the user?

 Yes!
 You can "toggle" which notifications to show using the library's functions or re-implement by yourself the notifications by "reacting" to the signals emitted by the QSimpleUpdater.